 Agomelatine is a melatonergic (MT1/MT2) agonist and a 5-HT2C receptor antagonist.
 It is used for major depressive episodes.

 Agomelatine has fewer adverse effects than most antidepressants and does not cause daytime sedation, insomnia, weight gain, or sexual dysfunction.
 It is not addictive and does not cause withdrawal symptoms.
-It may cause headache, nausea and diarrhea.
-It may also increase liver enzyme levels, and these levels should be measured before therapy is started and every 6 wk thereafter.
+It may cause headache, nausea, and diarrhea.
+It may also increase liver enzyme levels, and these levels should be measured before therapy is started and every 6 weeks thereafter.
 It is contraindicated in patients with hepatic dysfunction.

 Agomelatine is taken at bedtime at a dose of 25 mg.

 Numerous studies have shown that subanesthetic, rather than anesthetic, doses of ketamine often produce a uniquely rapid, though typically short-lived, resolution of depressive symptoms in patients with treatment-resistant major depressive disorder.
 The Food and Drug Administration (FDA) recently awarded an indication for the use of esketamine, the s-enantiomer of ketamine, in this population.